f5devcentral/f5-agility-labs-xc/docs/class7/module0/task1.rst

 - Each stage has a clear purpose (policy, test, build, deploy).
 - Failures are expected and intentional in this lab.

-*What happened behind the scenes:*
-- GitLab runners are already registered and configured.
-- Required secrets and tokens are preloaded.
-- Terraform state and deployment logic are fully automated.

 F5 Distributed Cloud vK8s
 -------------------------